Arboretum open 7 days a week, sunrise to sunset. Free admission

-Visitor Center open Saturday and Sunday ONLY, Labor Day through Thanksgiving.
+Visitor Center open daily mid-May through Labor Day – Saturday and Sunday ONLY, Labor Day through Thanksgiving.

 Throughout the Arb you’ll find many special places to discover, including extensive but dispersed collections of native and exotic trees and shrubs masterfully crafted into a naturalistic landscape begun by O. C. Simonds in 1907.
 As you explore you’ll find one of the richest landscapes in the region, as well as a complex glacial topography that presents vast panoramas, broad valleys, and intimate dales and glens.
 View and download a visitor guide and map of Nichols Arboretum.